expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 #### Returns

-A `Promise` that is resolved with a `QueryResponse` containing `ItemDetails` objects in the results array.
+A `Promise` that resolves with a `QueryResponse` containing `ItemDetails` objects in the results array.

 #### Example
 ```javascript